Retail NZ sceptical Govt intervention in grocery sector will serve up cheaper prices

 Supermarkets respond

+The operator of supermarket chain Countdown has set up a new wholesale business unit and is underway with work on bringing on a handful of small-scale wholesale customers.

-Woolworths New Zealand managing director Spencer Sonn said work was already underway at Countdown to open up its wholesale channel, and the supermarket operator was close to signing up its first multi-store wholesale customer.
+Woolworths New Zealand managing director Spencer Sonn said work had begun to open up its wholesale channel, and the supermarket operator was close to signing up its first multi-store wholesale customer.

+He said it was also working to establish the required systems for wholesale and talking with its top 50 suppliers around the terms of wholesale trade and supply.

-"It's our view that we are best to get on and do it, and that's what we're doing," Sonn said.
+"It's our view that we are best to get on and do it, and that's what we're doing," Sonn said of the government's fresh efforts to regulate the sector.

 He said he agreed with government that there should be a backstop for the industry if players did not take active steps to make wholesale happen.